-Why You Should GoMake like a true explorer of old and venture into the depths of the Amazon Rainforest.
+Why You Should GoMake like a true explorer and venture into the depths of the Amazon Rainforest.
 Kayak down the offshoots and back-rivers, all the while surrounded by thick jungle.
 At night, camp amidst the sound of the plentiful wildlife and under the clearest night sky you're ever likely to see.

 This trip will not only give you the opportunity to kayak down the rivers of the Amazon on a unique and challenging expedition, but an amazing experience along isolated and iconic Amazon Rivers, surrounded only by the sound of your paddle and the ever-present Peruvian wildlife.
 You’ll also learn the skills to camp out in the wild, on river beaches and amongst some pristine Amazon rainforest.